-When dinner is included in your rate you will be entitled to a 3 course meal from the menu.
-Although some options may incur an additional supplement whish is stated on the menu.
+When dinner is included in your rate you will be entitled to a 3-course meal from the menu.
+Although some options may incur an additional supplement which is stated on the menu.

 Directions to Ballachulish Hotel in Ballachulish

-When travelling from the North you will pass over the Ballachulish Bridge then come to the same roundabout.
-Take the left hand exit (sign posted Oban).
+When travelling from the North you will pass over the Ballachulish Bridge and then come to the same roundabout.
+Take the left-hand exit (signposted Oban).
 If you reach Ballachulish again you’ve taken the wrong exit.
 If you are travelling from Oban you will see the Bridge ahead of you and the Ballachulish hotel is right by the road